takuji31/rx-property-android/README.md

 ## Create from `android.databinding.Observable`

-If you already have a `android.databinding.Observable` based view model, you can use a converter from the view model into `rx.Observable`.
+If you already have a `android.databinding.Observable` based view model, you can use a converter from the view model into `io.reactivex.Observable`.
-The library provides a feature to convert from `rx.Observable` to `RxProperty`, so you easily create `RxProperty` from the view model.
+The library provides a feature to convert from `io.reactivex.Observable` to `RxProperty`, so you easily create `RxProperty` from the view model.

 ```java
 class Person extends BaseObservable { ... }